-4. Disclosure of Liability Experts: Proponent: October 3, 2011
+4. Disclosure of Liability Experts: Proponent: January 27, 2012

-Respondent: November 4, 2011
+Respondent: March 9, 2012

 All disclosures mandated by this paragraph must comply with the requirements of Rule 26(a)(2).
-Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and must be served not later than five calendar days before the expert's deposition, or before the general discovery cutoff if no one deposes the expert.
+Supplementation pursuant to Rule 26(e) is limited to matters raised in an expert's first report, must be in writing and, pursuant to the parties' agreement in this case, must be served not later than July 24, 2012.
 Any employee of a party who will be offering expert opinions during any phase of this case must comply with all of these disclosure requirements.